Class of 2018

 - Hometown: Oslo, Norway

 At Notre Dame, Jens works with several entrepreneurship and financial inclusion programs, including ProMazo and Moneythink, and wants to use these experiences to initiate a shift towards entrepreneurship at Notre Dame.
 Before college, Jens served two years as a sergeant and squad-leader in the Norwegian Panzer-Battalion (Assault Squadron 4), where he specialized in mechanized infantry warfare and leadership; he graduated with high distinction.
-Jens then moved to Rio de Janeiro, Brazil, where he worked with the social project Karanba to help marginalized children from the suburbs of Rio to break out of structural, social immobility.
+Jens then moved to Rio de Janeiro, Brazil, where he worked with the social project Karanba to study how marginalized children from the suburbs of Rio break out of structural, social immobility.
 While in Brazil, Jens also completed a study on social mobility and constructed three research-papers that analyzed the relationship between sports and international development programs.

 In the summer of 2015, Jens returned to Brazil to assist Karanba with new programs, specifically the implementation of vocational training programs, and later worked with a Luxembourgish bank.
 Jens spent the summer of 2016 working in a Norwegian private equity firm based in Oslo due to his interest in business development and entrepreneurship.